-Implementation of the Nitaqat programme is still evolving, and Saudi Arabia has entered a second Saudisation phase which focuses on the quality of local employment and salaries of Saudi nationals compared with their non-Saudi counterparts in the private sector.
-During this phase, the authorities have implemented certain measures and discussed further options for achieving the goal of increasing the employment of Saudi Arabian men and women, including new taxes imposed on companies employing foreign workers.
-Additionally, the Ministry of Labour required employers to pay a Saudi employee a minimum monthly wage of 3,000 Saudi riyals to count him or her as a 'full Saudi employee' under the Nitaqat programme.
-Most recently, however, the Ministry of Labour has announced intentions to set a minimum monthly wage for Saudi employees at 5,300 Saudi riyals and 2,500 Saudi riyals for expatriate employees.
-Ostensibly, this will be implemented independently from the Nitaqat programme.
+Previously, the Ministry of Labour required employers to pay a Saudi employee a minimum monthly wage of 3,000 Saudi riyals in order to count him or her as a 'full Saudi employee' under the Nitaqat programme.
+In 2014, the Ministry of Labour announced intentions to set a minimum monthly wage for Saudi employees at 5,300 Saudi riyals and 2,500 Saudi riyals for expatriate employees.
+However, this has not come to fruition as of 2015.